 A large effect of atmospheric perspective is the blueish color of distant mountains and other objects.
 This is the same effect that makes the sky blue.
 The scattered light contains more light of short wavelengths than other wavelengths.
 This creates a blue color.

-The Three Principles Of Great Aerial Perspective
+The Three Principles Of Great Atmospheric Perspective

 Creating atmospheric perspective in your paintings is easy as 1-2-3.
 If you master three simple principles you can add depth to your landscape paintings and create an illusion of scale, vastness, and distance that will make people go “WOW” when they see your masterpieces.